HealthTeacher/dev-exercises/css/src/README.md

 - Additionally, all animations have been converted to CSS3 tweens.
 - [GSAP](https://greensock.com/) is still being used for IE9.
 A fallback has been established so that all animations mirror that of modern browsers supporting CSS3 animation functionality.
 - An additional fallback is in place to inject GSAP from a local source if the CDN load fails.
+- Bower support has been integrated to manage GSAP and utilLayer dependencies.

 ### Setup
 Before running the system ensure [Ruby](https://www.ruby-lang.org/en/) is installed on your system and install the following gem: